spanichella/ARIES-story-teller/README.md

 ![Pipeline Status](https://github.com/spanichella/ARIES-story-teller/actions/workflows/java_ci.yml/badge.svg)

 ## 3. Our Contributions<a name="section3"></a>
  Research tools have been proposed to analyze user stories to support software evolution activities.
 However, very few studies investigated the usability, scalability, and accuracy of a tool enabling the analysis of **_user stories in industrial settings_**.
-To fill this gap, we investigate the usability, scalability, and accuracy of StoryTeller, a tool we designed to analyze user stories, through an industry evaluation involving developers and requirement engineers of a company called SM-company, a leader in employee survey evaluations in Switzerland.
+To fill this gap, we investigate the usability, scalability, and accuracy of StoryTeller, a tool we designed to analyze user stories, through an industrial evaluation involving developers and requirement engineers of a company called SM-company, a leader in employee survey evaluations in Switzerland.

 ### 4 Evaluation Context<a name="section4"></a>